scott-good/sofy-docs/docs/topics/Using Solutions/default_login_credentials.md

 Once you are logged in, you can obtain the default logins for your service or product in the Solution Console.
 To view the default logins, click on **General Information** on your service or product's card on the Dashboard.

 These are the default credentials and may not work if they have already been reset/changed.
-If you are unable to login, please Contact Support.
+If you are unable to login, please contact SoFy Support.